Print3M/epic/README.md

 EPIC (Extensible Position Independent Code) – PIC implant development and shellcode building framework with modularity in mind.

-- Monolith (standalone EXE) version always include all modules.
+- Monolith (non-PIC EXE) version always include all modules.
 - Switch statements are available.
 - It's modular by default.
 - PIC and monolith code in the same repository.